hm-lang/core/proposals/intro.md

 TODO: support for `u128` to `u512`, as well as `i128` to `i512`

-The default function name is `fn`, although if you are naming your function, you will not use `fn` when declaring/defining it.

 # declaring and using variables

 Variables are named using `UpperCamelCase` identifiers.
 The `:` symbol is used